Assault and Battery with a Dangerous Weapon (ABDW) and Aggravated ABDW

 Contrary to what many may believe, assault does not require any contact with the victim.
 Any action that places the person in imminent apprehension of harmful or offensive contact, or any attempt to make harmful or offensive contact with the person constitutes an assault.
-Holding up a dangerous weapon towards a person, without ever even making contact with that person, is assault and battery with a dangerous weapon.
+Holding up a dangerous weapon towards a person, without ever even making contact with that person, is assault with a dangerous weapon.

 Under this same statute, assault with a dangerous weapon on an elderly person (60 years or older) is punishable by the same penalties.
 However, a second offense for assault with a dangerous weapon on an elderly person carries aminimum mandatoryof 2 years in jail.Massachusetts ABDW Causing Serious Bodily Injury

 In Massachusetts, underMGL c.
 265 s.
 15A, the felony charge of assault and battery with a dangerous weapon causing serious bodily injury carries up to 15 years in state prison and $10,000 fine.

 A dangerous weapon can range from a knife, to a car, to a glass, to a foot with a shoe on it (a kick).
 Any object that may be used as a weapon to inflict serious harm can be considered a "dangerous weapon."

 In order to be convicted under this aggravated subsection of assault and battery with a dangerous weapon, the prosecution must prove serious injury in the form of either:

 - Loss or impairment of a bodily function, limb, or organ; or

 In Massachusetts, underMGL c.
 265 s.
 15A, if you are 17 or older, convicted of assault and battery with a dangerous weapon on a child under 14, you face up to 15 years in state prison.